Before I Go to Sleep

 Crisis

-Christine processes the horrifying revelation that she's been living with her attacker who has been gaslighting her for years.
-She must decide whether to confront him or escape, knowing she'll forget everything by tomorrow.
+Christine must process the horrifying reality that she's been a prisoner to her attacker.
+She desperately tries to reach Dr. Nash but cannot, and must decide whether to confront Mike or flee while knowing she'll forget everything by morning.

 Act III